ysaikai/ysaikai.github.io/_pages/about.md

 ## Training
-* PhD in Agricultural and Applied Economics with minor in Computer Science, [University of Wisconsin-Madison](https://aae.wisc.edu), 2020
+* PhD in Agricultural and Applied Economics with minor in Computer Science, [the University of Wisconsin-Madison](https://aae.wisc.edu), 2020
 * Santa Fe Institute [Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school), 2017
 * Bachelor of Economics (Honours), [the Australian National University](https://www.rse.anu.edu.au), Australia, 2014
 * Bachelor of AgriCommerce, [Massey University](https://www.massey.ac.nz), New Zealand, 2013

 Because of the professional background, I am competent in software design and coding.
-I like Python but also feel comfortable with others (e.g. R, Julia, Matlab, and Java).
+I like Python but also feel comfortable with others (e.g. R, Julia and C#).
 Aside from software engineering, I am trained in economics, machine learning, and statistics at graduate levels, and mathematics at an undergraduate level.
 Being a PhD student was luxury in my life, and I enjoyed myself in the following classes at UW-Madison.

 <table>
   <tr>